beaker-project/beaker/documentation/admin-guide/reporting-queries.rst

 that a business intelligence system connected to Beaker may want to answer.
-They can be tweaked to use different statistical functions, query different date ranges, adapt filtering rules from another supported query, parameterised in a reporting tool, etc.
+They can be tweaked to use different statistical functions, query different date ranges, adapt filtering rules from another supported query, parametrized in a reporting tool, etc.

 As noted above, Beaker's database schema is subject to change in future releases.
 If your external reporting queries stray beyond the schema